ansible/ansible-runner-service/README.md

 ## Prerequisites
 So far I've just been testing against Fedora28 - other distros may use older versions of packages like flask that may not work correctly.

+### Package Dependencies
+- pyOpenSSL  (python2-pyOpenSSL, python3-pyOpenSSL on Fedora, CentOS pyOpenSSL)

 ## Installation
 Try before you buy...simply unzip the archive and run :)